cwida/ALP/README.md

 This repository contains the source code and benchmarks for the paper [_ALP: Adaptive Lossless Floating-Point Compression_](https://dl.acm.org/doi/abs/10.1145/3626717), published at ACM SIGMOD 2024.

-**ALP** is a state-of-the-art lossless compression algorithm tailored for IEEE 754 floating-point data.
-It adaptively selects between two schemes:
+**ALP** is a state-of-the-art lossless compression algorithm designed for IEEE 754 floating-point data.
+It encodes data by exploiting two common patterns found in real-world floating-point values:

-- **ALP**: Converts floats/doubles that originate from decimal values into integers using enhanced PseudoDecimals, then applies Frame-of-Reference (FOR) and Bit-Packing.
-- **ALP_RD**: For general floats/doubles, it splits the bitwise representation into left and right parts, compressing them using Dictionary encoding and Bit-Packing, respectively.

-This adaptive approach enables ALP to outperform existing methods like Gorilla, Chimp128, and Zstd in both compression efficiency and speed.
+- **Decimal Floating-Point Numbers**:
+  A large portion of floats/doubles in real-world datasets are decimals.
+ALP maps these floats/doubles into integers by multiplying the number by a power of 10 and then compressing the mapped integers using a FastLanes variant of Frame-of-Reference encoding[^1], which is SIMD-friendly.
+  _Example_: the number `10.12` becomes `1012` and is then fed to the FastLanes encoder.

+- **High-Precision Floating-Point Numbers**:
+  The remaining values are usually high-precision floats/doubles.
+ALP targets compression opportunities in only the left part of these values, which it compresses using FastLanes dictionary encoding.
+The right part is left uncompressed, as it is necessary to preserve high precision and is often highly random and incompressible.

 ---